-With rainbow-coloured hot springs, gurgling geysers and bubbling mud pools, it’s no wonder no one believed the early explorers' tales of Yellowstone National Park.
+With rainbow-colored hot springs, gurgling geysers and bubbling mud pools, it's no wonder the early explorers' tales of Yellowstone National Park sounded more like fables than fact.

-Brimming with half of the world’s hydrothermal features and landscapes that'll have you wondering if you’re still in the US (or earth), Yellowstone National Park is just as extraordinary for explorers today.
-Uncover the beauty and mystery of the world's oldest national park with your local guide.
-Whether you want to marvel at the vivid colours of Grand Prismatic Spring, watch steamy geysers erupt high into the sky, follow a local wolf-tracking expert or search for buffalo, bison, elk and grizzly bears in the lush Lamar Valley, you'll discover why Yellowstone is truly a national park like no other.
+Brimming with half of the world’s hydrothermal features and landscapes that'll have you wondering if you’re still in the United States (or on Earth!), Yellowstone is just as extraordinary for explorers today.
+Join your local guide to uncover the beauty and mystery of the world's oldest national park.
+Whether you want to marvel at the vivid colors of Grand Prismatic Spring, watch steaming geysers like Old Faithful erupt or follow a wolf-tracking expert in Lamar Valley to learn the secrets of these mysterious animals, you'll soon discover why Yellowstone is a national park like no other.

 Highlights of Yellowstone National Park